sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
 * ?
+Blur (diffuse and slight fade): own mode and for more plot/line modes ??Maybe just a single droplets mode??
+* ?
 Control usage for fade/fizzle background modes
-* Ticker mid/ends, and ticker fade mid/ends
-* ?
-Blur (diffuse and slight fade): own mode and for more plot/line modes ??Maybe just a single droplets mode??
 * More modes
 * More palettes
 * Set DMX base channel from DIP switches